-Duty Free Shopping in New Zealand
+Duty-Free Shopping in New Zealand

 Grab a bargain!

 We’re backpackers.
 We can’t resist a bargain!
-So if you are leaving New Zealand or literally just arriving, there are stores where you can buy duty free goods.
+So if you are leaving New Zealand or literally just arriving, there are stores where you can buy duty-free goods.
 These are goods that have any government tax (GST) or “duty” lifted.
 Merchants pass on these savings to the buyers.
 This could mean you can make some savings on gifts to take home or get some supplies for the start of your New Zealand adventure.

-Who can buy duty free goods?
+Who can buy duty-free goods?

-Where can you buy duty free goods?
+Where can you buy duty-free goods in New Zealand?

-There is the exception of a duty free store in Auckland CBD, DFS Galleria, but the same conditions apply that you must present your passport and travel ticket then collect the goods at the airport.
+There is the exception of a duty-free store in Auckland CBD, DFS Galleria, but the same conditions apply that you must present your passport and travel ticket then collect the goods at the airport.
 However, you are not going to make huge backpacker savings here.

-For the hardcore duty free buyers, you can buy duty free products online and pick them up from the airport.
+For the hardcore duty-free buyers, you can buy duty-free products online and pick them up from the airport.
 In order to do this, you need to provide flight details.

-DFS Duty Free has a “buy on departure pick up on return” service, which is ideal if you are popping over to one of the nearby countries for a bit.
+DFS Duty-Free has a “buy on departure pick up on return” service, which is ideal if you are popping over to one of the nearby countries for a bit.

-What sort of goods can you buy duty free?
+What sort of goods can you buy duty-free?

-Other than Toblerone, you will find: luxury jewellery, watches, perfume, handbags, luggage, accessories, chocolate, alcohol, tobacco, electronics, small gifts and children’s toys.
+Other than Toblerone, you will find luxury jewellery, watches, perfume, handbags, luggage, accessories, chocolate, alcohol, tobacco, electronics, small gifts and children’s toys.
 Some brands have their own duty free stores, which usually fashion brands.

-The idea of duty free is for you to make savings, not stock up on goods to sell for your own business.
-This is why most countries have an allowance of how much duty free goods you can bring into the country.
+The idea of duty-free is for you to make savings, not stock up on goods to sell for your own business.
+This is why most countries have an allowance of how much duty-free goods you can bring into the country.

 The New Zealand allowances per adult are: